The Sector-led improvement program: building desire for improvement

 The English Government stated that the previous assessment regime was too expensive in the current economic climate, as the National Audit Office reported an estimated cost of £2bn a year was needed for monitoring the local authorities’ performance.

 Therefore, the LGA, alongside the local authorities, developed a new approach to improvement.
 In June 2012, the LGA released a document, entitled “Sector-led improvement in local government“, in which a coordinated approach to sector-led improvement is described.

 The Sector-led improvement program is based on the following key principles:

 - Councils are responsible for their own performance and improvement and for the delivery of improved outcomes for local people in their respective areas.

-- Councils are primarily accountable to local communities (not government or the inspectorates).
+- Councils are primarily accountable to local communities (not the government or the inspectorates).
 Stronger accountability, through increased transparency, helps drive improvements for the local population.

-- Councils have a collective responsibility for the performance of the sector as a whole (evidenced by sharing best practices, offering their member and officers peer reviews etc).
+- Councils have a collective responsibility for the performance of the sector as a whole (evidenced by sharing best practices, offering their member and officers peer reviews, etc).